godaddy/tartufo/docs/source/examplecleanup.rst

 #.
 Use ``tartufo`` to scan your repository and find any secrets in its history!

+   Use what you've learned to scan your repo!

    .. code-block:: console

       # Run Tartufo on your repo: